cbaatz/Knit/README.md

 arguments only make sense when explicitly specifying a resource module name.

-`--log` is reserved for making the Winston logger available to resource files.

 ### Logging

-Resource files can use the `knit.log` [Winston](https://github.com/flatiron/winston) logger with `syslog` levels.
+Resource files can use the `log` [Winston](https://github.com/flatiron/winston) logger with `syslog` levels.

 ### Options for `server`

-Server options are set by setting properties of `exports.server` in the resource file.
+Override standard server options by returning them from the `exports.server` function in the resource file.
 The following options are available:

 * `port` (`8081`): Knit port
 * `host` (`127.0.0.1`): Knit hostname